ohansemmanuel/Understanding-Flexbox/5. Auto margin alignment/auto_margin.md

 ![Understanding Flexbox - auto-margin](http://i.imgur.com/bipZFFi.jpg)

 When you use ```margin: auto``` on flex-items, things can look quite weird if you do not understand what's going on.
-It may result in unexpected results if you had no idea what was going on, but I'm going to explain all that.
+It may result in unexpected results, but I'm going to explain all that.

 When you use ```margin:auto``` on a flex-item, the direction (left, right or both) that has the value 	```auto``` applied will take up any empty space left.